dcoales/Thortiq/docs/thortiq_spec.md

 ### 2.9 Quick Note
-If the user clicks Alt-n then a popup will appear where the user can type a quick note.
+If the user clicks Alt-n then a popup will appear in the middle of the screen where the user can type a quick note.
 When the user hits save the note will be created as the first child of the Inbox node.

 If no node has been set as the Inbox node then the note will be created as a new root node.
 ## 3. Cross device synchronisation